TemeASD/ACRL-ACC-Broadcasting-tools/README.md

 * Configurable URL for grid order (now comes from ACRLonline)
 * Use qualification results for grid order
 * Fix the conditions panel
-* Create "track intro" page, real track maps from somewhere and data from UDD API
+* Create "track intro" page, real track maps from somewhere and data from UDP API
 *
 ## Basic installation